What is an Email Chain and When Should You Use It?

 Use Email Chains in Email Marketing the Easy Way

-If you want to use email chains in email marketing, an automation tool is a must.
+If you want to understand the proper email string meaning and use email chains in email marketing, an automation tool is a must.
 Without this, sending email sequences in response to user action can become a cumbersome process.

 While you automate your process, our email list-cleaning tool automatically removes invalid and harmful email addresses to keep you safe from attacks.